nystrom/rivo/docs/design.md

 A module is a set of definitions.
 Modules can have mutable and immutable state.
 Exported functions can only accept and return values.
+There is a primitive ownership model.
+An exported value borrows the module immutably.
+This prevents mutation of the module.

 ## Linking